BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Introduction

-These results have strong consequences in each of the subjects mentioned above, some of which we derive in this paper.
-For instance, noting that the various categories associated to a smooth complex projective curve of genus $g\geq 2$ within nonabelian Hodge theory are totally negative, we are able to extend the classical nonabelian Hodge isomorphism for the cohomology of smooth moduli spaces to an isomorphism of Borel--Moore homology for singular stacks (see Theorem \ref{NAHT_main_thm}).
+These results have strong consequences in each of the subjects mentioned above -- representation theory, nonabelian Hodge theory and algebraic geometry.
+For instance, noting that the various categories associated to a smooth complex projective curve of genus $g\geq 2$ within nonabelian Hodge theory are totally negative, we are able to extend the classical nonabelian Hodge isomorphisms for the cohomology of smooth moduli spaces to an isomorphism of Borel--Moore homology for singular moduli stacks (see Theorem \ref{NAHT_main_thm}).
 In addition, we prove the Bozec--Schiffmann positivity conjecture \cite{bozec2019counting} for totally negative quivers, stating that the polynomials counting cuspidal functions in the constructible Hall algebra of $Q$ have positive coefficients --- a strengthening of the positivity theorem regarding the Kac polynomials of such quivers, \cite{hausel2013positivity} (see \S \ref{cuspidals_sec} for an exact statement, and the link with Kac polynomials).
 This follows from applying our main theorem to the totally negative 2CY category $\Rep(\Pi_Q)$ of representations of the preprojective algebra of $Q$.

 The categories $\Rep(\Pi_Q)$ for totally negative quivers $Q$ serve as local prototypes for \textit{all} totally negative 2CY categories possessing good moduli spaces \cite{davison2021purity}.
-Examples include deformed preprojective algebras, multiplicative preprojective algebras, local systems on Riemann surfaces, semistable Higgs bundles of fixed slope, and semistable coherent sheaves of fixed slope on K3 and Abelian surfaces.
-In this paper we deal with all of these examples, by reducing to the local case, and using our sheaf-theoretic refinement of the CoHA structure on $\HO^{\BoMo}_*(\mathfrak{M}_{\mathcal{A}},\BoQ)$.
+Examples include deformed preprojective algebras \cite{crawley1998noncommutative,crawley2022deformed}, multiplicative preprojective algebras \cite{crawley2006multiplicative}, local systems on Riemann surfaces, semistable Higgs bundles of fixed slope, and semistable coherent sheaves of fixed slope on K3 and Abelian surfaces.
+In this paper we deal with all of these examples, by reducing to the local case of preprojective algebras of quivers, and using our sheaf-theoretic refinement of the CoHA structure on $\HO^{\BoMo}_*(\mathfrak{M}_{\mathcal{A}},\BoQ)$.